ansible/ansible-documentation/docs/docsite/rst/plugins/filter.rst

 Using filter plugins
 --------------------

 You can use filters anywhere you can use templating in Ansible: in a play, in variables file, or a Jinja2 template for the :ref:`template <template_module>` module.
 For more information on using filter plugins, see :ref:`playbooks_filters`.
-Filters can return any type of data, but if you want to always return a boolean (``True`` or ``False``) you should be looking at a test instead.
+Filters can return any type of data, but if you want to always return a boolean, (``true`` or ``false``) you should be looking at a test instead.

 .. code-block:: YAML+Jinja